Occidental Chemical Cleanup Site

 The severity of Occidental Chemical Corporation’s pollution landed the site on the federal list of Superfund cleanups in the early 1980s.
-Decades later, we are finally nearing the start of the cleanup.
-The Washington Department of Ecology, which has the authority to control cleanup actions, is currently deciding on a cleanup plan.
+Decades later, we are finally nearing the final stages of the cleanup, which will take decades and continuous monitoring.
+The Washington Department of Ecology, which has the authority to control cleanup actions, is currently deciding on a Cleanup Action Plan.
 This will determine how much pollution gets removed, and how much stays in the environment forever.

-Citizens for a Healthy Bay has been involved in the Occidental cleanup process for nearly two decades.
+Communities for a Healthy Bay has been involved in the Occidental cleanup process for over three decades.
 We are committed to providing the community with reliable and accurate information.
-We will continue to work with stakeholders and the community to ensure a healthy future for Tacoma and our waters – this means holding Occidental accountable for a stringent and thorough cleanup.
+We will continue to work with the Puyallup Tribe, stakeholders and the community to ensure a healthy future for Tacoma and our waters – this means holding Occidental accountable for a stringent and thorough cleanup.

 Sign up for our Arising Issues newsletter to receive updates on this issue.